aplosdev/docs/pages/guide/index.md

 Aplós supports two comment systems: [Giscus](https://giscus.app) and ActivityPub posts.
 To enable one of them, follow these steps:

-- **If you want Giscus**: inside your blog post, add the following inside frontmatter:
+- **If you want Giscus**: inside your posts/articles, add the following inside frontmatter:

 ```yaml
 comments: giscus